 There’s no big Star Wars-related milestone that inspired me to write a little bit (or not-so-little bit) about the line of Star Wars Kenner toys that were such a massive part of my childhood.
 The original three movies are 37, 34, and 31 years old, we won’t see a new film under the deal with Disney until at least the end of 2015, so things are pretty quiet in the Star Wars universe.

-Star Wars Minute has moved on from Star Wars, and are a ways into The Empire Strikes Back (they have promised to hang it up without doing the dreaded prequels), and here’s my beef: they have remarked numerous times that they have received complaints about digressing too much into discussion of the Star Wars toys.
+Star Wars Minute has moved on from Star Wars, and are a ways into The Empire Strikes Back (they have promised to hang it up without doing the dreaded prequels.
+EDIT: They’re totally doing the prequels), and here’s my beef: they have remarked numerous times that they have received complaints about digressing too much into discussion of the Star Wars toys.
 It surprises no one that these complaints come from Generation II of the Star Wars fan base.

 Generation I are the people who fell in love with the Star Wars movies during their original theatrical run (1977-83), and aside from yelling occasional corrections at their iPods, are content to bask in nostalgia and not rock the boat too much.
+(Maybe there’s a little irritation at the sub-par writing of the prequels.)
 Generation III is everyone from toddlers through high-schoolers who were born or began to watch the films after the “Special Edition” re-releases in 1997 and are totally uncritical and accept the series as a whole, prequels and all.
 New Generation III’ers are being made each day (welcome!).

 Generation II are the nitpicking assholes.
 The millennials.
 The Gen-Y’ers.
 The eldest of them maybe got taken to Return of the Jedi as an infant and breastfed through it.
 They usually have older siblings or younger parents who were Generation I and got them into it…and then they really ran with it.
 They played all the video games, gobbled up the “Expanded Universe” novels and comics, and re-watched the movies endlessly on video.
 They are the ones who began to fetishize Boba Fett beyond all reason.
 They’re mostly in their mid-twenties to early thirties these days, and they’re the type who actually e-mail complaints to podcasts.
 Which is fine, but when they say the toy discussions should stop, that’s where I have to step in and invoke a little Gen I seniority.